jReddit/jReddit/README.md

 ##What is jReddit?
 jReddit is a wrapper for the Reddit API written in Java.
 It is a work in progress.
 ##What can it do?
-So far, jReddit can login with a user, retrieve user information, and vote/comment on submissions.
+So far, jReddit can login with a user, retrieve user information, submit new links, and vote/comment on submissions, among other things.
 ##What's next for jReddit?
 I plan to implement every feature documented [here](http://www.reddit.com/dev/api).
 ##Dependencies